ma-laforge/LibPSF.jl/README.md

 ## Known Limitations

-The LibPSF.jl implementation is far from optimal in terms of speed.
+The LibPSF.jl implementation is likely not optimal in terms of speed.
 There is room for improvement.

 ### Missing Features